1.9 Child Protection Review Conferences

 Members of the Initial Child Protection Conference will be informed at the end of the Conference of the date of the Review Conference, which will also be recorded in the minutes.

 The Quality Assurance and Involvement Service will be responsible for the preparation of the record (see Section 9, Records).
-The Lead Social Worker will advise parents, children and foster carers, and will have the same responsibilities as a social worker prior to an Initial Child Protection Conference - see Initial Child Protection Conferences Procedure, Responsibilities of the Social Worker before the Conference.
+The Lead Practitioner will advise parents, children and foster carers, and will have the same responsibilities as a social worker prior to an Initial Child Protection Conference - see Initial Child Protection Conferences Procedure, Responsibilities of the Social Worker before the Conference.

 Each Child Protection Review Conference will set the date for the next review and core group meeting and note this date in the record.